-The Company owns three gold exploration properties (being Las Morras, Peña Encina and Los Vieros) located in the Extremadura region, Spain.
-Each of the properties is comprised of exploration permits that were issued by the Extremadura regulatory authorities.
+The Company owns four gold exploration properties.
+Among the four properties, three (being Las Morras, Peña Encina and Los Vieros) are located in the Extremadura region, Spain, and one (being Sierra Alta) is located in the Asturias region in northwestern Spain.
+Each of the properties is comprised of exploration permits that were issued by the Extremadura regulatory authorities, and the Asturias region respectively.

 In mid-February, 2014, the Company received notice from the Extremadura Regional authorities that five additional exploration permits to expand the Property at Las Morras have been granted for an initial period of three years.